hvanderlaan/docker-nzbget/README.md

     cd docker-nzbget
     docker build -rm -t apps/nzbget .

+When you build the images it's best to create a data directory where your downloads will be saved.

+    cd docker-nzbget
+    mkdir data

 ## Running docker-nzbget

 Running the first time you need to set your port to a static port of your choice